td-org-uit-no/assignment-template-typst/main.typ

 #v(12pt)

-Using figures in technical backgrounds is encouraged.
-Usually you want to have figures/images as scalable vector graphics\(svg), especially for your graphs, but sometimes that is not doable and you can use i.e. portable network graphics\(png) or similar.
+Using figures in technical backgrounds is encouraged, if that makes the concept easier to explain.
+Usually, you want figures/images as scaleable vector graphics\(SVG), especially for your graphs.
+Sometimes that is not doable, and you can use portable network graphics\(PNG) or similar.

 #v(12pt)